GunnWATT/watt/README.md

 Navigate to the functions directory with `cd functions` and install the necessary dependencies with `npm install`.
 Before starting the emulators (and after changing any code), compile the TypeScript source files with `npm run build`.
+**If you change the functions code, you will have to run build again.**

 From the root directory (`cd ..`), running `firebase emulators:start --import ./functions/presets` in a new terminal window should start the emulator suite UI on `localhost:4001` as well as the Firestore, Functions, and Auth emulators on other localhost ports.

 ![image](https://user-images.githubusercontent.com/60120929/147841829-b5d0d43c-2fc7-4a92-bdbc-29d8c3360687.png)